 A caput succedaneum is usually most obvious immediately after delivery.
 Medical professionals should recognize it as a soft swelling of the scalp, primarily on the part of the head which came through the birth canal first, although it may extend to both sides of the scalp.
 It is typically 1-2 cm in depth.
 There may be bruising or changes to the color of the skin (2, 5).

-Treatment and Long-Term Outcomes
+Treatment and long-term outcomes

-Reiter & Walsh, P.C. | Michigan Birth Injury Attorneys Helping Children Since 1997
+Reiter & Walsh, P.C. | Michigan birth trauma attorneys helping children since 1997

-Birth injury is a difficult area of law to pursue due to the complex nature of the medical records.
-The award-winning birth injury attorneys at Reiter & Walsh ABC Law Centers have decades of joint experience with birth injury, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy cases.
+Birth trauma is a difficult area of law to pursue due to the complex nature of the medical records.
+The award-winning attorneys at Reiter & Walsh ABC Law Centers have decades of joint experience with birth trauma, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy cases.
 To find out if you have a case, contact our firm to speak with one of our lawyers.
 We have numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
 We give personal attention to each child and family we help, and are available 24/7 to speak with you.

 Free Case Review | Available 24/7 | No Fee Until We Win